 “It shall make a name for the Lord, an everlasting sign that shall not be cut off.”

-When you plant a tree in Israel, you have the opportunity to take part in making a name for the God of Abraham, Isaac, and Jacob and demonstrating that His covenant and promises to the Jewish people endure forever.
+When you volunteer and help plant trees in Israel, you have the opportunity to take part in making a name for the God of Abraham, Isaac, and Jacob and demonstrating that His covenant and promises to the Jewish people endure forever.

 I can’t resist sharing one more Bible passage related to this topic, which holds great significance…